 Tourette Syndrome (Tourette Disorder, Tourette's, TS)

-It should be noted that most tics first occur in early childhood.
+It should be noted that tics related to Tourette Syndrome first occur in early childhood and then tend to last off and on for an extended time.
 Tics also start very gradually, with only one new tic emerging at a time.
 There is no sudden onset of multiple tics.

 Many people with Tourette Syndrome have co-occuring concerns including anxiety, depression, Autism, OCD, ADHD, gender dysphoria, dysgraphia, and difficulty with executive functioning tasks.
 There also is some correlation with Body-Focused Repetitive Behaviors (BFRB) such as excessive nail biting or skin picking, and Functional Neurological Disorder (FND) such as tic-like behaviors.